Frequently Asked Questions

 The answer is no. Please do not bring your dog to our event.
 No dogs are allowed at Chesil Rocks, in the festival arena, in the car park or anywhere else in the grounds of Higher Farmhouse.
-This includes little dogs, medium dogs, large dogs, funny dogs, sad dogs, well behaved dogs, dogs with bad attitudes, stuffed dogs, dogs disguised as cats, old dogs, young dogs and middle-aged dogs.
-Please don’t ask if you can bring your dog.
-You can’t bring your dog.
-Service/Guide dogs are welcome, of course!
+This includes all dogs, even well behaved dogs.
+Guide dogs are of course welcome!

 Is Chesil Rocks under cover if it rains?

-This is England – expect changes in the weather.
-Although the weather is forecast to be sunny and warm, bring hot and sunny weather stuff, wet weather stuff and particularly warm clothing as temperatures are likely to drop significantly as the evening develops - as they always do in June.
-You probably won't need skis however.
-We will have on sale some sun cream, ponchos, umbrellas and space blankets – priced almost at cost.
+We have a large marquee, within which there will be one of our two stages and this structure will provide shelter in the event of rain, as will the main bar, which is also contained within a marquee.
+There will be a number of gazebos around the arena under which shelter from the rain – or more hopefully sun - can be sought.
+Remember this is England – expect changes in the weather.
+Although the weather is likely to be sunny and warm during the day, bring hot and sunny weather clothing, but also wet weather clothing and in particular warm clothing as temperatures are likely to drop significantly as the evening develops - as they normally do in June.
+Those attending can probably safely leave their skis at home however!
+We will have on sale sun cream, ponchos, umbrellas and space blankets – priced almost at cost.

 What does Chesil Rocks do to reduce its carbon footprint?

-We will try really hard to reduce our carbon footprint in 2020, and are taking the following steps in order to achieve his:
+We will try really hard to reduce our carbon footprint in 2022, and are taking the following steps in order to achieve this:

 1. Making sure our bars only use paper/cardboard straws and serve drinks in our reusable Chesil Rocks plastic glasses, which people can use throughout the day, take home as a memento and then bring back next year!

 2. Only selling Eco for Life bottled water - their bottles are made of 100% corn starch and are completely compostable.

 3. Making sure our food outlets serve their products in compostable food containers and with bamboo/wooden cutlery.